ifribeiro/sbrc_2019_dataset/README.md

 # dataset description

-The dataset is a CSV file, where each line represents a participant and the time he enters in a given session.
-Each line has 5 columns (timestamp, ts, id, inst_id) where each column indicates the time that a participant enters in a session, the technical session, the participant's id, and the participant's institution id, respectively.
+The dataset is a CSV file, where each line represents the participant interaction in the session.
+Each line has 5 columns (Name, Institution, session, participation, updated_at) where each column indicates participants' name, his institution, the session he enters, the type of participation, and the time that the interaction occurs.

+There are two types of participation:
+- Join: when a participant enters in a session
+- Question: when a participant is in a session and asks a question

 # collection environment